friday27/stock-price-api/README.md

 * **GET**     /users - Get user profile
 * **POST**    /users/login - Login and get a JSON Web Token
 * **POST**    /users/logout - Logout and remove the JSON Web Token

-#### Test Cases - Users

-* Should create a new user with valid data (set public to false by default, create a jwt, check db) [done]
-* Should not create a user with duplicated username [done]
-* Should not create a user with invalid email [done]
-* Should not create a user with invalid Finnhub API token [done]

-* Should delete a user with authentication (check db)
-* Should not delete a user without authentication

-* Should update user profile with valid data (allow to change: email, password, finnhubToken, public) and authentication (check db)
-* Should not update username
-* Should not update user profile with invalid email
-* Should not update user profile with invalid finnhub token
-* Should not update user profile with invalid authentication
-* Should not update user profile without authentication

-* Should return user profile with authentication
-* Should not return user profile without authtication

-* Should login with valid username and password
-* Should not login with non-existing username
-* Should not login with invalid password
-* Should logout with authentication (check db: jwt)
-* Should not logout without authentication

 ### /stocks